dortania/OpenCore-Install-Guide/extras/gpu-patches.md

 * framebuffer-con1-alldata = port 2
 * framebuffer-con2-alldata = port 3

-So when adding the patches, port 1 will actually be on con0 as the ports start at 0.
+So when adding the patches, port 1 will actually become con0 as the ports start at 0.
 These are also all data types when entering your values.

 A finished config should look something like this: